 - Promote Yourself on Social Media

 …and the list goes on.

 If you’re like me, you didn’t have a clue where to start.
 Over time, I’ve slowly built up my expertise and now I know how to get things done.

 If you’re currently working for someone else and you don’t particularly love what you’re doing, why in the world would you want to trade that for a business that you feel the same about?
 You should be passionate about the process of making life better for you and your family.
 Pick something that you can’t wait to talk about every day.
 If you love what you do, you never feel like you’re working.

 I’ve worked as a CPA for years.
 I love it, but I wouldn’t say it is my true passion.

 I found selling on Ebay by accident.
 I only do it part – time, but it is definitely a fun way to earn some extra income.

 I love to help people and I hate to see people being taken advantage of.
 So how did I turn that into my passion?
-I wanted to help people find legitimate ways to make money online, save time doing things at home, while exposing those looking to take advantage of others.
+I wanted to help people find legitimate ways to create their own online business while transitioning from corporate America, save time doing things at home, while exposing those looking to take advantage of others.
 What’s your passion?